RadialDevGroup/React-Style-Guide/README.md

   import {Card, Button} from 'semantic-ui-react';
   ```

 * Destructuring.
-No space after the colon for renaming a key and no space around equals for default value to differenciate them from
+No space after the colon for renaming a key and no space around equals for default value to differentiate them from objects.
   ```js
   // good
   selectItem = ({target: {value:selectedItem=0}}) => this.setState({selectedItem})